aloisklink/flirextractor/README.md

 ## Testing

-Use the Python package manager `poetry` to install test dependecies:
+Use the Python package manager `poetry` to install test dependencies:

 ```bash
 poetry install